dotnet/coreclr/Documentation/botr/ryujit-overview.md

 HIR statement nodes utilize the same `GenTree` base type as the operation nodes, though they are not truly related.
 * The statement nodes are doubly-linked.
 The first statement node in a block points to the last node in the block via its `m_prev` link.
 Note that the last statement node does *not* point to the first; that is, the list is not fully circular.
-* Each statement node contains two `GenTree` links – `m_treeRoot` points to the top-level node in the statement (i.e. the root of the tree that represents the statement), while `m_treeList` points to the first node in execution order (again, this link is not always valid).
+* Each statement node contains two `GenTree` links – `m_rootNode` points to the top-level node in the statement (i.e. the root of the tree that represents the statement), while `m_treeList` points to the first node in execution order (again, this link is not always valid).

 ## Local var descriptors